-- and matriculate within higher education and those who physically or practically occupy physical or project spaces connected to higher education institutions. - a.
+- a.
 Describe the relevant contexts-both within the institution as well as beyond (local, regional, national)-that shape how equitable access and opportunity in community engagement is defined, discussed, planned, enacted, and held accountable on your campus. - b.
 Describe institutional systems and structures that address equitable access and opportunity in community engagement for students, faculty, staff, and community partners.
-This may include infrastructure, program/initiative, policies, procedures and practices, staffing, office, finance, network or coalition of centers, campus climate survey, hiring/recruitment, etc.). - c.
-Describe how the campus ensures that community partners have "significant voice" and input into institutional or departmental planning and collective goals. - d.
+This may include, infrastructure; program/initiative; policies, procedures and practices; staffing; office; finance; network or coalition of centers; campus climate survey; hiring/recruitment; etc.).

+- c.
+Describe how the campus ensures that community partners have "significant voice" and input into institutional or departmental planning and collective goals - d.
 Describe the resources made available to community partners that support community engagement (e.g., professional development, compensation, materials, space, acknowledgement, awards). - e.
-In what ways does the campus collect information from partners to ensure accountability to the community-in particular, reciprocity, mutual benefit, and respect? - 4.
-Describe the infrastructure to support and advance community engagement.
-(Maximum word count of 500 words per response) - a.
-Title of the campus-wide coordinating infrastructure(s) (center, office, network or coalition of centers, etc.) as well as reporting structure, staffing, and purpose and goals to support and advance community engagement.
-If the campus has more than one center coordinating community engagement, describe each center, staffing, and purpose and indicate how the multiple centers interact with one another to advance institutional community engagement. - In understanding the institutionalization of community engagement, it has long been demonstrated that some kind of enabling mechanism is needed to assure that it is embedded in the core academic work of the campus.
+In what ways does the campus collect information from partners to ensure accountability to the community-in particular reciprocity, mutual benefit, and respect?

+4. As evidence for your earlier classification, you provided a description of the campus-wide coordinating infrastructure (center, office, network or coalition of centers, etc.) to support and advance community engagement and you reported how it is staffed, how it is funded, and its reporting line.
+(Maximum word count of 500 words per response)

+a.
+For reclassification, describe what has changed, if anything, with this infrastructure, its mission, staffing, funding, and reporting since the last classification.
+If the campus has more than one center coordinating community engagement, describe each center, staffing, and purpose and indicate how the multiple centers interact with one another to advance institutional community engagement.
+Provide any relevant links that support the narrative.

+In understanding the institutionalization of community engagement, it has long been demonstrated that some kind of enabling mechanism is needed to assure that it is embedded in the core academic work of the campus.
 The application refers to this mechanism as a "coordinating infrastructure."
 The framing of "coordinating infrastructure" suggests that it is an office, center, or multiple offices dedicated to advancing community engagement activity and that it serves as a unit that coordinates and facilitates community activity across the campus, particularly in academic work or in faculty teaching and research.
 On some engaged campuses, there may be more than one center or office facilitating community engagement.
-If this is the case, then be sure that when describing the "coordinating infrastructure" to address how the work of the various centers is coordinated and how that coordination happens.
-In answering this question, be sure to describe the mission and purpose of the center(s), how it is staffed and resourced, and where the center(s) is located (its reporting line). - Even if there is one coordinating center, think beyond community engagement work as designated to one specific "center" but how it is infused throughout various aspects of the institution's structure.
-There are specialized areas, programs, or centers that engage students, faculty, staff, and the community through community engagement initiatives (e.g., Career Center, Honors Program, Workforce Development, Justice-Impacted Students, Foster Youth, DACA, Intercultural Center, Alliances, Veterans/Military Connected Center, Student Government, Clubs, etc.).
+If this is the case, then be sure that in describing the "coordinating infrastructure" to address how the work of the various centers is coordinated and how that coordination happens.
+In answering this question, be sure to describe the mission and purpose of the center(s), how it is staffed and resourced, and where the center(s) is located (its reporting line).

+Even if there is one coordinating center, think beyond community engagement work as designated to one specific "center" but how it is infused throughout various aspects of the institution's structure.
+There are specialized areas, programs, or centers that engage students, faculty, staff, and the community through community engagement initiatives (e.g., Career Center, Honors Program, Workforce Development, Incarcerated Students, Foster Youth, DACA, Intercultural Center, Alliances, Veterans Center, Student Government, Clubs, etc.).